atsushieno/mugene-ng/docs/UsersGuide.md

 - B+ [val]
 - B- [val]

 Sets the specified value by adding or subtracting it from the current pitch bend value (relative specification).
-The semantics of the value is the same as that of the `B` command.
+The semantics of the value is the same as that of the `B=` command.
 The argument cannot be omitted.

 ### POLTATIME : portamento time specification